Moving Services to the Cloud Demands Reliable Internet

 Resilience Options

 There are numerous ways to provide resilience, depending on the level of resilience you wish to achieve, and different levels of resilience come at different price points.
-One of our most popular dedicated internet services for businesses and schools where downtime is not an option is BTnet, a resilience guide can be downloaded here.
+We feel however that contrary to the DfE point above of having “Multiple broadband connection services (of different service types)*” this may not always offer the level of resilience one may think.

 Also adding a second line AFTER the first line or existing line has been installed can also be not as resilient as you may think.